marcinkuzminski/rhodecode/docs/setup.rst

             if (!-f $request_filename){
                 proxy_pass      http://127.0.0.1:5000;
             }
-            #this is important for https !!!
+            #this is important if You want to use https !!!
             proxy_set_header X-Url-Scheme $scheme;
             include         /etc/nginx/proxy.conf;
     }